flrowo/hackdetaco/README.md

 5. You can stop the application pressing the P key.

-6. Do not submit any play to osu! servers, I'm remembering this because using this is risky.
+6. **Do not submit any play to the osu!'s servers**, I'm remembering this because using this is risky.

 # Changelog
 - v1.0